ennuicastr/libavjs-webcodecs-polyfill/README.md

 Depending on the libav.js version used, LibAVJS-WebCodecs-Polyfill supports the audio codecs flac, opus, and vorbis, and the video codecs vp9 and vp8.

+FFmpeg supports many codecs, and it's generally easy to add new codecs to libav.js and LibAVJS-WebCodecs-Polyfill.
+However, there are no plans to add any codecs by the Misanthropic Patent Extortion Gang (MPEG), so the only useful codec not presently supported is AV1.

 ## Limitations